BeaversEdge - Oregon State Lands Colorado OL Transfer Gerad Lichtenhan

 With the Beavers projecting to return just Tanner Miller and Grant Starck on the offensive line with extensive starting experience, adding a guy in Lichtenhan who has seen a ton of action is a big pickup.

 DeVan is familiar with Lichtenhan as he was Colorado's position coach during his redshirt sophomore season.
-He's also the second OL transfer the Beavers have gotten from Colorado, joining Van Wells who was the Beavers' first transfer of the offseason.
+He's also the second OL transfer the Beavers have gotten from Colorado, and third player overall, joining OL Van Wells who was the Beavers' first transfer of the offseason, and RB Anthony Hankerson.

 Having finished his Rs-Jr. season with the Buffs this past season, he'll be a one-and-done for the Beavers with one season of eligibility...